 Hiragana is almost only used to write words that are only spoken in Japan.
 Katakana is to identify the terms “loan” and “foreign” that aren’t native to Japanese.

-This employs Japanese-spoken sounds to imitate the foreign-sounding term.
-Like Hotel became “Hoteru” (ホテル), Radio into “Rajio” (ラジオ), etc., since those are natural Japanese sounds.
+This employs Japanese-spoken sounds to imitate foreign-sounding terms, such as “Hotel” becoming “Hoteru” (ホテル), “Radio” into “Rajio” (ラジオ), etc., since those are natural Japanese sounds.

 It has a strong resemblance to the original term.

 Also, most European languages use a speech pattern that stresses the syllables.
-In contrast, the Japanese use a different way that focuses on the rising or falling pitch.
+In contrast, the Japanese focus on the rising or falling pitch differently.

 The Japanese language and culture emphasize formal and informal speech patterns.
-The honorifics add a layer of complexity but are a vital characteristic of many languages like Japanese.
+Honorifics add a layer of complexity but are a vital characteristic of many languages, including Japanese.

-When speaking to a complete stranger or someone older, one needs to use formal conversation (Keigo).
-But one can use a casual tone with friends or juniors (Kudaketa Nihongo).
+One must use formal conversation when speaking to a stranger or someone older (Keigo).
+However, one can use a casual tone with friends or juniors (Kudaketa Nihongo).

 Japanese may resemble its immediate neighbors, Chinese or Korean, compared to African, West Asia, and European languages.
-Yet, it has significant differences even among them.
+Yet, there are significant differences even among them.

-Japanese and Korean and different in terms of script and writing.
-But Chinese inflections and grammar differ from those of the Japanese language.
+Japanese and Korean scripts and writing differ.
+However, Chinese inflections and grammar differ from those of the Japanese language.

 How long does it really take to learn?

-We can only generalize the time it takes to learn Japanese to an extent.
-The specifics come down to your pace, approach, and time.
+We can only generalize the time it takes to learn Japanese to some extent.
+The specifics depend on your pace, approach, and time.

 Go shopping, read commercials, and have small discussions about everyday topics.
 Enjoy TV shows, understand a bit, and respond to emails with the help of a dictionary.